Angelina Jolie, Brad Pitt Secret Meeting Rumors Debunked: He Reportedly Stays Strong & Sober For 6 Kids

 “It’s just very, very jarring for the kids, to suddenly have their family ripped apart.”

-However, in addition to talking about his own journey to sobriety, he’s talked about his view on co-parenting with Jolie, emphasizing that he and Angelina “are “both doing our best” when it comes to the kids.
+However, in addition to talking about his own journey to sobriety, he’s talked about his view on co-parenting with Jolie, emphasizing that he and Angelina are “both doing our best” when it comes to the kids.
 With regard to his statements about staying sober, Pitt has shared that he struggled with a drinking problem in the past, describing himself as a “professional” drinker who was “boozing” to excess prior to achieving sobriety.

 “I’ve got my feelings in my fingertips again,” added Brad.